AlexGustafsson/practical-factorization-comparison/README.md

 ##### `TrialDivision`

 ```
-def TrialDivision(N)
+def TrialDivision(n)
     f = 1
-    while N > 1
+    while n > 1
-        if N is divisable by f
+        if n is divisible by f
             f is a factor.
-Divide N by f
+Divide n by f
         else
             increment f by one
 ```